gharials/dev-path/docs/building-softwares/react-js.md

 ![React Router](../images/react-router.png)

 The preceding schematic diagram shows a sample React application with routing.
-The parent component has three associated child components: _Index Component_, _Component 1_, and _Component 2_.
-It also contains two navigation links to navigate to _Component 1_ and _Component 2_.
+The root component _App_ has two associated child components: _Products_ and _About_.
+It also contains two navigation links to navigate to the components.
+Similarly, _Products_ component has three other child components: _P1_, _P2_, and _P3_.
+It also has three navigation links to its child components.

-The parent component also has a region called _outlet_ to render its child components.
+Notice that the root component _App_ has a region called _outlet_ to render its child components.
 The outlet may _display any one of its three child components at a time_ depending on the link clicked.
-The Index Component is special because it is displayed in the outlet when the application is loaded, before user clicks any link.
+Similarly, the _Products_ component also has an outlet to render its child components.

-Similarly, notice that _Component 1_ itself is a parent component for three other components: _C3_, _C4_, and _C5_.
-It also has navigation links and an outlet to render its child components.
+1. Now, all of these URL-component mapping has to be passed to the React application.

-Now, all of these information has to be passed to the React application.
-React Router provides the necessary components and functions for that.
+2. Each component that has child components must contain navigation links and an outlet to render the child components.

 ### Enabling routing

-To install React Router, use the following command:
+To install React Router in a React app, use the following command:

 ```bash
 npm install react-router